openfin/node-script-recipe/README.md

 #OpenFin Node.js Recipe

-Node.js Recipe demostrating basic OpenFin build integration, creating a script that:
+Node.js Recipe demonstrating basic OpenFin build integration, creating a script that:

 * Creates an OpenFin configuration file
 * Updates that configuration file with new values